 Read more >

-The minor subject ICTs in teaching and learning provides you with tools for various teaching, training, facilitation and planning tasks, as well as for conducting research in the field.
+The minor subject provides you with tools for various teaching, training, facilitation and planning tasks, as well as for conducting research in the field.
 The studies are taught in Finnish.

 Read more >

-It is also possible to complete doctoral studies and obtain a PhD in media pedagogy.
+It is also possible to complete doctoral studies and obtain a PhD in Media Education.